Director: Robert Ries

 - International students must submit an acceptable score on one of the following: TOEFL (Test of English as a Foreign Language: computer=213, paper=550, web=80), IELTS (International English Language Testing System: 6), MELAB (Michigan English Language Assessment Battery: 77), or successful completion of the UF English Language Institute program.

-No more than 3 credits of ICM 6934 may be used to satisfy the credit requirements for the M.I.C.M. without written permission of the Director.
+No more 3 credits of ICM 6934 may be used to satisfy the credit requirements for the M.I.C.M. without written permission of the Director.
 All candidates are required to take ICM 6930.
 In addition to these 6 research-oriented graduate credit hours, the student selects one or two areas of emphasis and then takes the rest of the required 33 credit hours from the remaining courses and special electives.
 All candidates are required to pass a comprehensive oral and/or written examination at the completion of the course work and their master’s research report/project.

 The M.E.
 Rinker Sr. School reserves the right to retain student work for purposes of record, exhibition, or instruction.